-clickbutton (description=None, buttonid=None, href=None, button=None, index=None, ver-bose=False)
+clickbutton (description=None, buttonid=None, href=None, index=None, verbose=False)

-Like .click (), except looks for link-like buttons.
+Like click(), except looks for link-like buttons.
 This kind of button should look like <button onclick="...location.href='url'...">.

-follow(kw)
+follow (kw)

-If this request is a redirect, follow that redirect.
-It is an error if this is not a redirect response.
-Returns another response object.
+If this response is a redirect, follow that redirect.
+It is an error if it is not a redirect response.
+Any keyword arguments are passed to webtest.app.TestApp.get.
+Returns another TestResponse object.